Jaeyo/personal-archive/docs/how-do-i-use-it.md

 ![](./how-do-i-use-it-03.gif)

 4. We can use these tags to find useful articles later, right?
-   Oh, of course, you can search.
+   Oh, of course, you can just search.

 ![](./how-do-i-use-it-04.gif)